Park Rules and Regulations

-(c) The use of any drum, loudspeaker, or other instrument or device for the purpose of attracting attention by noise to any performance, show, sale or display of merchandise, or for any other purpose, excepting only the use of devises by police, firemen, or Rangers in the performance of official duties, without a permit from the Director of the Park.
+(c) The use of any drum, loudspeaker, or other instrument or device for the purpose of attracting attention by noise to any performance, show, sale or display of merchandise, or for any other purpose, excepting only the use of devises by police, firemen, or Rangers in the performance of official duties, without a permit from the Executive Director.

 5.3 Possession or use of alcoholic beverages or intoxicating liquor.

-No person shall drink, sell, possess or offer for sale any intoxicating liquor or alcoholic beverage, except where especially permitted by the Board, or become intoxicated or be under the influence of any intoxicating liquor or alcoholic beverage within the Park.
+No person shall drink, sell, possess or offer for sale any intoxicating liquor or alcoholic beverage, except where especially permitted by the Executive Director, or become intoxicated or be under the influence of any intoxicating liquor or alcoholic beverage within the Park.